rjpearce/sofar2mqtt-python/README.md

 This project provides an integration between Sofar inverters over RS485 and MQTT.
 It required a RaspberryPi or some other nix device with USB ports that can run Python.

-If you want to do the same with ESP32 checkout the other [Sofar2Mqtt - Using an ESP32 device to read from the inverter and send to MQTT](https://github.com/cmcgerty/Sofar2mqtt) project
+If you want to do the same with ESP32 checkout the other [Sofar2Mqtt](https://github.com/cmcgerty/Sofar2mqtt) project

 This is currently compatible with: